OFFICE OF THE UNITED STATES ATTORNEY

 Contact Don Ledford, Public Affairs ● (816) 426-4220 ● 400 East Ninth Street, Room 5510 ● Kansas City, MO 64106

 APRIL 21, 2010

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man was sentenced in federal court today for participating in a crack cocaine conspiracy.
+KANSAS CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that an Independence, Mo., man was sentenced in federal court today for illegally possessing a firearm.

-This case was prosecuted by Assistant U.S. Attorney Christina Y. Tabor.
-It was investigated by the Kansas City, Mo., Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+This case was prosecuted by Assistant U.S. Attorney Paul Becker.
+It was investigated by the Independence, Mo., Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at